jannat0202/Fetch_Take_Home_Jannat/README.md

 4. USERS - The ID of a user is the primary key here

-Men are the lowest users
+Men are the lowest users.

-Apple is the highest sign up source
+Apple is the highest sign up source.

+Walmart has the maximum number of receipts.